An SQL text by Erland

 I see posts about this about every week on the forums.
 It may be people who are trying out TRY-CATCH for the first time, and what impression do they get of SQL Server when they find that it does not seem to work?
 That Oracle after is all is not such a bad product?

 During the course of Connect, there were at least two items submitted.
 One by Carlos Fatureto and one myself.
 Microsoft closed both saying Won't fix or By design (!).
-I have added a new item on Uservoice: TRY-CATCH should always work.
+They were not migrated to Uservoice, but I promptly submitted a new item, TRY-CATCH should always work, which is still alive.

 Note: even if STRICT_CHECKS would be implemented and deferred name resolution would be killed, TRY-CATCH still needs to be fixed, since a table may be dropped after a procedure is created.